AriFordsham/GHCWiki/explicit-call-stack.md

 ### Notation

-Double square brackets denote the transformation function, which has either one or two arguments, depending on what type of entity it is applied to.
-In most cases it has one argument, which is just a syntactic construct, but for expressions it has an additional argument which represents the current stack value.
+Double square brackets denote the transformation function, which has two arguments.
+The first argument is denoted inside the brackets and it is the syntactic object that we are transforming.
+The second argument is a stack value.
 For instance:

 ```wiki